FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Step Two: Immediately Mark & Reward

-The very second your puppy looks at you, mark immediately.
+The very second your dog turns at you, mark immediately.
 Use your chosen marker.
 It could be vocal or by clicker training, if you prefer.

 After marking with a vocal response or a clicker, give an immediate tasty treat.
 It will be this praise and treat that will first encourage your puppy to look at you when his name is called.